lavrd/tunnel/README.md

 cargo build && \
   sudo target/debug/tunnel run \
   <client_private_key> <server_public_key> \
-  --tun-iface-ip 10.0.0.3/24 --udp-server-ip <tunnel_server_public_ip>
+  --tun-device-ip 10.0.0.3/24 --udp-server-ip <tunnel_server_public_ip>
 # Route all traffic to 1.1.1.1 through client tunnel interface.
 sudo ip route add 1.1.1.1/32 dev tun0
 ```

 To check that tunnel is setup correctly you can use `ping` command: `ping 1.1.1.1 -c 1`.

-It is very crucial to setup different IPs for client and server TUN interfaces, others packets not going correctly through tunnel.
+It is very crucial to setup different IPs for client and server TUN devices, others packets not going correctly through tunnel.

 #### Example